of sirens total: 144

 Additional-comments: Very old system, and still reliable

-Name of county & state, Names of diffrent types of sirens in system & how many of each type, Total number
+Names of diffrent siren types & how much of each type